-David Williams, University of Rochester
+CfAO associate director David Williams of the University of Rochester

-AO, something that would not ordinarily be affordable for vision labs, says Williams.
+CfAO allowed vision science groups to build and maintain engineering expertise in AO, something that would not ordinarily be affordable for vision labs, says Williams.
 "The budgets would be prohibitively large-outside the scope of a typical NIH grant.
 Having the center helped us to jump-start this area of research," and it subsequently led to funding for two major research initiatives.